Login to access subscriber-only resources.

 Bold formatting is only used to titles and subtitles and to images and graphics descriptions.
 Underlined text is never used in the body of the text, except for hyperlinks.
 The text should be written using single space, a size of 12 pp, italics instead of underlining (except URL addresses); all images, figures and tables are properly placed in the text and not at the end of it.

 Whenever possible, URL addresses will be provided to use them at references.
-The instructions that appears in Peer Review Process must be followed.

 The author manuscript must contain: